 \subsection{Preliminary model}

-The \citetalias{rajpaul2015gaussian} model (\ref{eqn:rajpaul1})-(\ref{eqn:rajpaul_errors}) was not designed to capture our PCA based stellar activity indicators both because our indicators differ to $\logrhk$ and BIS and because the SOAP 2.0 settings \citetalias{rajpaul2015gaussian} used were different.
-However, the plot of $\{u(t_i),\logrhk(t_i),\text{BIS}(t_i)\}_{i=1,\dots,m}$ in Figure 3 of \citetalias{rajpaul2015gaussian} qualitatively resembles the first three panels of Figure \ref{fig:gpca_outputs} here which show $\{u(t_i),q_{\text{PC}1}(t_i),q_{\text{PC}2}(t_i)\}_{i=1,\dots,n}$.
-We therefore plot the maximum likelihood fit of the \citetalias{rajpaul2015gaussian} model (very slightly modified) to the data $\{u(t_i),q_{\text{PC}1}(t_i),q_{\text{PC}2}(t_i)\}_{i=1,\dots,n}$ in the left half of Figure \ref{fig:model_fits}.
-The only difference with the model given by (\ref{eqn:rajpaul1})-(\ref{eqn:rajpaul_errors}) and that fitted is that the standard deviations $\sigma_j^2$ are replaced by the known observation specific standard deviations $\sigma_{ji}^2$, for $j=0,1,2$, and $i=1,\dots,n$.
-We will refer to this model as the {\it preliminary model} since it is our best initial guess of a suitable model for our indicators based on the existing literature.
+The \citetalias{rajpaul2015gaussian} model (\ref{eqn:rajpaul1})-(\ref{eqn:rajpaul3}) was not designed to capture our PCA based stellar activity indicators because our indicators differ to $\logrhk$ and BIS.
+However, the plot of $\{u(t_i),\logrhk(t_i),\text{BIS}(t_i)\}_{i=1,\dots,m}$ in Figure 3 of \citetalias{rajpaul2015gaussian} qualitatively resembles the top row of Figure \ref{fig:gpca_outputs} here which shows $\{u(t_i),q_{\text{PC}1}(t_i),q_{\text{PC}2}(t_i)\}_{i=1,\dots,n}$ for the noiseless dataset $Y_s$.
+To investigate further, in the top row of Figure \ref{fig:model_fits} we plot the maximum likelihood fit of the \citetalias{rajpaul2015gaussian} model to {\edits the noisy dataset shown in the bottom} row of Figure \ref{fig:gpca_outputs}. {\edits For visualization purposes, the $x$-axis is stellar rotation phase rather than time, though the stellar rotation period was treated as unknown when fitting the model.} A lighter region representing a 95\% confidence interval for the underlying functions is plotted but is mostly covered by the fitted function (bold line) due to very small uncertainties.
+The reason for the small uncertainties is that $X(t)$ (and hence $\dot{X}(t)$) can be precisely inferred by combining information across the three time series.
+We will refer to the \citetalias{rajpaul2015gaussian} model as the {\it preliminary model} since it is our best initial guess of a suitable model for our indicators based on the existing literature.